 Results and benefits

-Teachers will become aware that the effective blending of appropriate pedagogical principles with technology is crucial for creating successful language learning activities, and they will develop a set of skills necessary to do this on their own, in their own professional context.
+Teachers will become aware that the effective blending of appropriate pedagogical principles with technology is crucial for creating successful language learning activities, and they will develop a set of skills necessary to do this alone and in collaboration with others, in their own professional context.

 - After the workshop participants will be able to support their colleagues in raising awareness of the importance of integrating pedagogy and technology, tackling obstacles that might currently hinder effective integration of ICT in their teaching context, while building on their own strengths and experiences.